 This is also important to keep in mind — people’s plans change, so if you don’t get that coveted reservation 60 days out, keep checking!
 You can often find GREAT reservations at some hard-to-get restaurants if you keep checking back.

 You Can Celebrate Halloween in August and Christmas in November!

 Disney World takes the holiday season VERY seriously.
 Those looking to really immerse themselves in the Halloween or Christmas spirit will have an easy way to do so if they time their vacations right!

-Getting into the Halloween spirit is pretty easy to do in October and even in September (despite the fact that it’s still sweltering hot outside in Central Florida), but lately Disney has gone a step further and has started the Halloween parties in AUGUST.
+Getting into the Halloween spirit is pretty easy to do in October and even in September (despite the fact that it’s still sweltering hot outside in Central Florida), but lately Disney has gone a step further and has started the Halloween festivities in AUGUST.
 Didn’t think you’d be trick-or-treating THAT early in the season, did you?

 Likewise, Mickey’s Very Merry Christmas Party starts almost immediately after Halloween, in early November.
 Mickey’s Very Merry Christmas Party has been canceled for 2021.
 This year, Magic Kingdom will be hosting Disney Very Merriest After Hours in its place.

 So, if you want to celebrate Halloween before the kids even head back to school from summer break, or if you want to celebrate Christmas before you sit down for Thanksgiving dinner, you can do that at Disney World!

 Skipping the Lines Requires Some Extra Work